albannablade123/scopic-web-test-task/README.md

 - **Next.js**: React framework for building server-side rendered applications.
 - **Other dependencies**: As listed in `package.json`.

+### OpenAPI specificiation
+REST API specification of the backend can be viewed through OpenAPI with Swagger UI, either locally or through importing the openapi.yaml file on swagger editor at https://editor.swagger.io/

+### SMTP settings
+This project utilizes Django gmail SMTP, thus a new email hasantest304@gmail.com is created to send email notifications and configuration can be found in auction_web_api/auction_web_api/settings.py

+### Note on Database
+Due to limitation of sqlite that prevents multiple containers to access the database, the db.sqlite3 is included in the repository, and is required for the application to function properly.
+Thus when cloning the repository, ensure that the db.sqlite3 is included.

 ## Running the Application

 ### Cloning the repository